DanielKehoe/learn-rails-copilot/13_Getting_Help.md

 # Get Help When You Need It

-This chapter appears in the first book in this series, but I've included an expanded version here in Book Two because it is important.
+This chapter appears in the book *Learn Ruby on Rails: First Steps*, but I've included an expanded version here because it is important.

 ## Example Code